ietf-wg-acme/acme/draft-ietf-acme.md

 Given a Challenge/Response pair, the server verifies the client's control of the domain by verifying that the resource was provisioned as expected.

+1. Verify that the "token" value in the response matches the "token" field in the authorized key object in the challenge.
-1. Form a URI by populating the URI template {{RFC6570}}
+2. Form a URI by populating the URI template {{RFC6570}}
-"{scheme}://{domain}/.well-known/acme-challenge/", where:
+"{scheme}://{domain}/.well-known/acme-challenge/{token}", where:
   * the scheme field is set to "http" if the "tls" field in the response is present and set to false, and "https" otherwise;
-  * the domain field is set to the domain name being verified
+  * the domain field is set to the domain name being verified; and
+  * the token field is set to the token in the authorized key object.
-2. Verify that the resulting URI is well-formed.
+3. Verify that the resulting URI is well-formed.
-3. Dereference the URI using an HTTP or HTTPS GET request.
+4. Dereference the URI using an HTTP or HTTPS GET request.
 If using HTTPS, the ACME server MUST ignore the certificate provided by the HTTPS server.
-4. Verify that the Content-Type header of the response is either absent, or has the value "application/json".
+5. Verify that the Content-Type header of the response is either absent, or has the value "application/json".
-5. Verify that the body of the response is well-formed authorized keys object.
+6. Verify that the body of the response is well-formed authorized key object.
-6. Verify that for at least one of the entries in the authorized keys object
+7. Verify that the "key" and "token" fields in the authorized key object match the values from the authorized key object in the challenge.
-  * the "token" value is the same as the "token" value for this challenge
-  * the "key" value is the account key used to issue this challenge

 Comparisons of the "token" field MUST be performed in terms of Unicode code points, taking into account the encodings of the stored nonce and